textX/textX/docs/scoping.md

 ### Note on Uniqueness of Model Element Names

-If the model-string provides non unique names of elements, the created model object is undefined with respect to references involving these non-unique names.
+If the model-string provides non unique names of elements, the created model is undefined with respect to references involving these non-unique names.
-The model object in taht case is a valid, and the uniqueness of element names can (must!) be checked using a validator (object processor) after model parsing and scope resolution.
+The model object in that case is a valid, and the uniqueness of element names can (and must!) be checked using a validator (object processor) after model parsing and scope resolution.

 ### Note on Uniqueness of Model Elements (global repository)